 Remember, whether you are the payor or the recipient, the court will undoubtedly reduce support payments after a job loss.
 If you lose your job and your ex-partner relies on child or spousal support, let them know right away.
 Remain respectful and supportive at all times because your texts or emails may be admissible in court.

 The pandemic is stressful for many families, but we can help if you face a tricky family law situation.
-Give us a call at 407-849-7072 or contact us through our online form.
 At Veliz Katz Law, we work hard to give our clients support and the legal services they need during these turbulent times.